GambitBSM/gambit_light_1.0/README.md

 Building GAMBIT-light
 --

-GAMBIT-light itself is a C++ code that you only have to build once.
-Afterwards you connect your own target/likelihood function code to GAMBIT-light as a runtime plugin, in the form of a Python code or a C/C++/Fortran shared library.
+GAMBIT-light itself is a C++ code.
+You build it once, and afterwards you connect your own target/likelihood function code to GAMBIT-light as a runtime plugin, in the form of a Python code or a C/C++/Fortran shared library.

 GAMBIT-light supports Linux and Mac OSX.
-(On Windows, you can run it through WSL or Cygwin.)
-A full walkthrough of how to install all dependencies and build GAMBIT-light with AppleClang on OSX can be found in the file README_OSX.md.
+(On Windows you can run it through WSL or Cygwin.)
+A full walkthrough of how to install all dependencies and build GAMBIT-light with AppleClang on OSX can be found in the file `README_OSX.md`.

-Note that cmake might fail to find some dependencies on some systems without guidance.
-If you encounter problems configuring or building GAMBIT-light, have a look in BUILD_OPTIONS.md for a list of commonly used build options.
+Note that CMake might fail to find some dependencies on some systems without guidance.
+If you encounter problems configuring or building GAMBIT-light, have a look in `BUILD_OPTIONS.md` for a list of commonly used build options.

 Here is a basic example of how to build GAMBIT-light and full collection of "scanners" (sampling/optimisation libraries):